 wes anderson’s most memorable characters

-To celebrate the beloved director’s 46th birthday on Sunday, here are the most iconic, ironic and utterly brilliant characters from Anderson films gone by!
+To celebrate the beloved director’s 47th birthday, here are the most iconic, ironic and utterly brilliant characters from Anderson films gone by!

 Wes Anderson's films are so visually distinctive, it's impossible to mistake them for the work of any other filmmaker.
 But he wouldn't be able to create the immersive worlds of The Grand Budapest Hotel, Moonrise Kingdom and The Life Aquatic with Steve Zissou if he didn't populate them with such unique characters.
-As the director celebrates his 46th birthday, here's a reminder, in no particular order, of some of his memorable creations.
+As the director celebrates his 47th birthday this coming Sunday, here's a reminder, in no particular order, of some of his memorable creations.

 Eleanor Zissou, The Life Aquatic with Steve Zissou